GFDRR/rdl-website/schema.md

     link: project
   cta:
     url: ''
-    button_text: 'Documentation'
+    button_text: Documentation
 - template: title
   block: title
-  title: Schema
+  title: RDL Schema
-  title-description: The library schema is designed specifically for describing risk data in a consistent and accessible manner.
-It creates a structure for hazard, exposure, vulnerability and modelled loss datasets that make them easier to locate, understand and work with.
+  title-description: "<p>The library schema is designed specifically for describing
+    risk data in a consistent and accessible manner.
+It creates a structure for hazard, exposure, vulnerability and modelled loss datasets that make them easier to locate, understand and work with.</p>"
 - template: detail-content
   block: text-1
   headline: RDL Schema
-  headline-description: The library schema is designed specifically for describing risk data in a consistent and accessible manner.
+  headline-description: The library schema is designed specifically for describing
+    risk data in a consistent and accessible manner.
 It creates a structure for hazard, exposure, vulnerability and modelled loss datasets that make them easier to locate, understand and work with.
   content: "<p>The library schema is designed specifically for describing risk data
     in a consistent and accessible manner.
 It creates a structure for hazard, exposure, vulnerability and modelled loss datasets that make them easier to locate, understand